What is in this webpage?

 Scouting Excellent Patch – This patch goes on the ~ 200 plaques that are handed out to the Subcamp Troops for Scouting Excellence.
 Spares may be handed out at other events TBD.

-Summary – This is 12 Program Patches available for the Scouting Youth to earn… and these are included in your Registration Fees.
-Scouts walk away with ~ 7,000 of these Program Patches at the CTC.
+Summary – This is 12 or so Program Patches available for the Scouting Youth to earn… and these are included in your Registration Fees.
+Scouts walk away with ~ 9,000 of these Program Patches at the CTC.